 1. Joint function and limitation

 Our bodies move in many different directions, and not necessarily in the same ways.
-So it’s essential to know the nature of each of the joints, their limitations, capacities (the load it can take), and how it needs to be corrected if you feel pain.
-Especially when you decide you want to hold a yoga pose for a long period of time.
+So it’s essential to know the nature of each of the joints, their limitations, capacities and how much weight they can bear.
+This will help you self-adjust when you feel pain, especially if you’re going to be holding poses for a long period of time.
 (How long should you hold a yoga pose?
 Find out here!)

 2. What bones are involved (in yoga)

 We have 206 bones in the adult body.
-While it may be helpful to know all of them, it isn’t necessary when teaching yoga.
-What you do need to learn is the basic structure of the skeletal system and which bones are in action.
-This will help you understand the structural frame of any given pose.
+When teaching yoga, you don’t have to know the name of each bone and exactly where it is.
+What you do need to learn is the basic structure of the skeletal system and which bones are in action in the poses you choose to include in your sequence.
+This will help you understand the structural frame of any given pose and you’ll know what to cue so you can set your students up for success.

 3. What muscles are in action (in yoga)

-The anatomy of movement.
 Just like bones, we have hundreds of muscles in the body.
-These are grouped into three types; skeletal, smooth, and cardiac.
-When teaching yoga, you’ll want to be concerned mainly with the skeletal muscles as these are the muscles that are responsible for moving the bones and are under voluntary control.
+These are categorized as skeletal, smooth, and cardiac muscle.
+When teaching yoga, you will mainly learn about the skeletal muscles as these are the muscles that are responsible for moving the bones and are under voluntary control.
 When studying the skeletal muscles, it will be handy to familiarize yourself with the following three functions for any given muscle; the origin, insertion, and key action.

 A muscle origin describes how the muscle is attached to the stable bone (via tendons).
 The insertion describes the attachment of the muscle on the more moveable bone (e.g., the joints via ligaments).
 And the key action describes what happens during a muscular contraction when the bones are brought together or apart.